The Parker School Recognition of Achievement in International and Comparative Law

 The Faculty of Law has authorized the award of a recognition of achievement in international and comparative law to students who meet the requirements set forth below.
 The award was first made available to graduating students in May 1975.
 The award will be made at the time of graduation in conjunction with the award of the J.D. or LL.M degree.
-Application for a Parker School certificate of recognition will be emailed to the graduating class in March 2017 or you can access it here.
-Upon filling out the application, please email it to Natalia Chavez at firstname.lastname@example.org.
-The deadline for submitting your application is April 14, 2017.
+A link to the application for a Parker School certificate of recognition will be emailed to the graduating class in March 2018.

 To be entitled to the award, a student must: